Lindeneg/funkallero/packages/funkallero/README.md

 The application layer is effectively a bunch of `MediatorAction`'s.
 A default implementation is provided but a custom one can also be used if desired.

 The default implementation is always injected with the registered `DataContextService`.
 It is recommend to extend the base action and provide the data context as a type.
-Then it can be reused across action implementations.

 ```ts
 // application/action/index.ts